apache/couchdb/src/couch_srt/README.md

 The real time querying is achieved by way of a global ets table with `read_concurrency`, `write_concurrency`, and `decentralized_counters` enabled.
-Great care was taken to ensure that _zero_ concurrent writes to the same key occure in this model, and this entire system is predicated on the fact that incremental updates to `ets:update_counters` provides *really* fast and efficient updates in an atomic and isolated fashion when coupled with decentralized counters and write concurrency.
+Great care was taken to ensure that _zero_ concurrent writes to the same key occur in this model, and this entire system is predicated on the fact that incremental updates to `ets:update_counters` provides *really* fast and efficient updates in an atomic and isolated fashion when coupled with decentralized counters and write concurrency.
 Each process that calls